infernocadet/comp2123/Week-1/algorithm-analysis.md

 - a formal proof that the algorithm solves the problem (**why** is what your solution does correct)
 - analytical bound on the resources it uses
 - what the running time of the algorithm is

+**Example**

+*Computational problem*:
+We are given an array *A* of integers and we need to return the maximum.

+*Algorithm*: We go through all elements of the array in order, and keep track of the largest element.
+For each position *i*, we check if the value stored at *A[i]* is larger than our current max, and if so update the max.
+Then we return the maximum we found.